Cottus metae

 Cottus metae is a species of freshwater ray-finned fish belonging to the family Cottidae, the typical sculpins.
-It inhabits the upper Save River system in the Danube basin.
+It inhabits the upper Sava River system in the Danube basin.
 It reaches a maximum length of 9.7 cm.
 It prefers small streams to medium-sized rivers.
 This species was described as a separate species from the European bullhead (C. gobio) in 2005 by Jörg Freyhof, Maurice Kottelat and Arne W. Nolte.
-The specific name 'honours the Slovenian biologist Meta Povž, in recognition of her assistance to the authors in a variety of projects.
+The specific name "honours the Slovenian biologist Meta Povž, in recognition of her assistance to the authors in a variety of projects".